Cycling Historic Richmond: A Soft Pedaling Vancouver Adventure

 Meanwhile, fishermen patiently try their luck, casting out from the nearby pier.
 Silvery salmon leap and spin by during spawning season.

 History abounds.
 Dyke Road passes the restored London Farmhouse (1906).
-Arriving in 1885, the Londons were first to build dykes and a farm on Lulu Island.
+Arriving in 1885, the Londons were first to build dikes and a farm on Lulu Island.

 Sometimes stopping to scrutinize the profuse flower gardens, we snack at the picnic tables amidst the large lawn.
 Entering the refurbished home, we pass from room to room to “ooh” and “ah” turn-of-the-century furnishings.